- Email and text

 - Have multi-factor authentication and anti-malware software

-- Ensure regular software and system updates/patches as well as frequent system-wide password changes
+- Ensure regular software, application and system updates/patches as well as frequent system-wide password changes

 - Publish and enforce an employee security policy